macournoyer/thin_async/README.md

 ## Usage
 Inside your Rack app #call(env):

-    Thin::AsyncResponse.new(env) do |response|
+    response = Thin::AsyncResponse.new(env)
+    response.status = 201
+    response.headers["X-Muffin-Mode"] = "ACTIVATED!"

     response << "this is ... "

     EM.add_timer(1) do
       # This will be sent to the client 1 sec later without blocking other requests.
       response << "async!"
       response.done
     end

-    end
+    response.finish

 See example/ dir for more.